Focal length: 52mm, selective focus lens, based on a FED Industar-61

 perfectly a "bokeh" effect.
 This lens is sharp at the center, the edges

 are only a little bit softer.
 It works best when focus is close.
 But in

 no way it is a Lensbaby style lens.

 the tube folds and extends quite a lot, you can aspire dust to the

 sensor of your camera.
 Which it did in my case.
-Obviously there are
+Zoom lenses do the same, but

 residues from the tube coming off which attach to the sensor firmly.
 I

 had a professional cleaning of the sensor done, but it was not

 successful.
 I have sent the camera to the Sony service.
 They could get it off.
 So be aware.

 These lenses are sold by an Ukainian seller on Ebay.
 He doesn't show